osrf/gazebo_tutorials/install_unstable/tutorial.md

  * Order: `1.0.1-1` > `1.0.1-1~pre2` > `1.0.1-1~pre1` > `1.0.0`

-How does work a nightly + stable repositories setup?
+Which version has priority when using nightly and stable repositories?

  * packageA version: `0.99.99+hg20150101r2212b5136299-1` (nightly)
  * packageA version: `1.0.0-1` (stable)